michaellomuscio/RHigh/README.md

 `one_prop_z_interval(x, n, confidence_level)`

-* `x` The number of observed success in the sample.
+* `x` The number of observed successes in the sample.
 * `n` The size of the sample.
 * `confidence_level` The confidence level for the interval, often 0.95 is used.